Austria slams U.S., UK "tax havens" as EU turns up heat

 But momentum towards banking union has slackened, especially among some German officials, as the complexities and potential difficulties of the plan have come into clearer focus.

-Ministers are expected to endorse extending by seven years the time that Ireland and Portugal get to repay loans they have received from the bailout funds.
+Although no formal decisions will be taken at the meeting, ministers are expected to give their endorsement to extending by seven years the time that Ireland and Portugal get to repay loans they have already received from the bailout funds.

 This would be a significant concession to Ireland, helping to seal its return to normal borrowing on markets, as well a boost to Portugal as it struggles to push through spending cuts.

-(Additional reporting by Jan Strupczewski in Dublin, Michael Shields in Vienna and Alexandria Sage in Paris; Editing by Alastair Macdonald and Will Waterman)
+(Additional reporting by Jan Strupczewski in Dublin, Michael Shields in Vienna and Alexandria Sage in Paris; Editing by Alastair Macdonald)